 Establish, in cooperation with the Salt Lake Valley health department, and other applicable governmental agencies, adequate measures for rabies immunization and control.

-Administrative Staff: The administrative staff shall see that all domesticated animals in the jurisdiction are licensed, controlled and permitted in accordance with any applicable ordinance and /or regulations.
+Administrative Staff: The town administrative staff shall see that all domesticated animals in the jurisdiction are licensed, controlled and permitted in accordance with any applicable ordinance and /or regulations.
 In addition, the administrative staff shall keep licensing records, collect completed applications and fees, distribute license tags to owners and administer the annual licenses.

-Interference With Officer Prohibited : It shall be unlawful for any person to knowingly and intentionally interfere with the town marshal department in the lawful discharge of duties as herein prescribed (Ord.
+Interference with Officer Prohibited : It shall be unlawful for any person to knowingly and intentionally interfere with the town marshal department in the lawful discharge of duties as herein prescribed.
+(Ord.
 2014-O-3, 3-13-2014)

 5-2-3: DOG LICENSING:

-License Required; Renewal: any dog found within the boundaries of the town must be licensed by the town.
+License Required; Renewal: All dogs within the boundaries of the town must be licensed by the town.
 It shall be unlawful for any person to bring a dog within the boundaries of the town, whether in a motor vehicle or otherwise, which is not licensed by the town.
-All dog owners which receive dog licenses from the town must renew said licenses annually, except as otherwise provided.
+All dog owners which receive dog licenses from the town must renew said licenses annually, except as provided in section 5-2-3(L).
 (Ord.1999-O-1, 4-8-1999)

 Term; Renewal Time Limit: